 Have you ever been lonely?
 If so, you’re certainly not alone.
 According to a study published in January of 2020, nearly half of Americans over the age of 18 have reported that they felt lonely.
 Specifically, 46% of people.
 Loneliness issues picked up even more with the COVID-19 Pandemic, causing millions of people to have major depression and anxiety from social isolation.

-Why is loneliness such a difficult thing for people, and why is it that is can cause problems that affect us both mentally and even physically?
+Why is loneliness such a difficult thing for people, and why is it that it can cause problems that affect us both mentally and even physically?
 We felt that this was a significant area that needed to be explored.
-Therefore, we set out on a mission to find out why people experience loneliness and how people reacted to it.
+Therefore, we set out on a mission to find out why people experience loneliness and how people react to it.

 This is not just due to how many people are involved in the nation’s studies.
 Rather, it also has to do with the people and how they react to loneliness or isolation.
 As weird as it might be, location often played a role in how a person felt when reporting any level of loneliness.
 Therefore, we had to separate things a bit.

 With all of that said, let’s get started on the science behind how loneliness affects mankind.